MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/licensing/guides-terms-of-use.md

 # Dynamics 365 Guides (Preview) Terms of Use

-NOTE: THIS IS PLACEHOLDER CONTENT--WAITING FOR CELA REVIEW
+!!!NOTE: THIS IS PLACEHOLDER CONTENT--WAITING FOR CELA REVIEW!!!

 Microsoft Software License Terms